HaxeFlixel/flixel-ui/README.md

 verai.ttf|Vera|Italic
 veraz.ttf|Vera|Bold-Italic

-So far just .ttf fonts are supported, and you MUST name this according to this scheme for now.
+So far just .ttf fonts are supported, and you MUST name them according to this scheme (for now at least).

 FlxUI does not yet support FlxBitmapFonts, but we'll be adding it soon.

 ###7.
-Text, input (FlxInputText)
+Text, input (FlxUIInputText)
 **\<text>**

 This has not been thoroughly tested, but it exists.

 ###8.
-Radio button group (FlxRadioGroup)
+Radio button group (FlxUIRadioGroup)
 **\<radio_group>**

 Radio groups are a set of buttons where only one can be clicked at a time.
-We implement these as a FlxGroup of FlxCheckBox'es, and then internal logic makes only one clickable at a time.
+We implement these as a FlxUIGroup of FlxUICheckBox'es, and then internal logic makes only one clickable at a time.

 Attributes:
 * x/y, use_def, group